-Only change one thing at a time, whether it’s a new practice, debugging code, communications/messaging, or environment related.
+Only change one thing at a time, whether it’s creating a new habit, debugging code, communications/messaging, or environment related.
 You can more easily detect the isolated feedback from that change if you alter only one thing at a time.

 Don’t start the next new thing until you’ve completed adopting the last new thing